XGovFormBuilder/digital-form-builder/readme.md

 Tests are found inside `test/cases`.
 For test scripts, name them `${NAME}.test.js`.

 # Deployment
-Currently CI and deployment is done with [circleCI](https://circleci.com) and [Heroku](https://heroku.com).
+Currently CI is done with [circleCI](https://circleci.com).
 Pushes to master will trigger a build phase which includes running tests and [lighthouse](https://developers.google.com/web/tools/lighthouse) accessibility audits.
 Builds will fail if the accessibility score is less than 90%.

-After a successful build, the project is deployed on [https://fco-forms.herokuapp.com](https://fco-forms.herokuapp.com)

 ## License